datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 correctly define ranges between any two keys, with the posibility of inclusive or exclusive boundaries as needed.

-As we also would also like to retrieve metadata on the paths leading to queried keys (e.g. a partition marker and stats when we query information for a subset of rows in that partition), the fact that these sets always produce prefixes can be seen as an advantage.
+As we also would also like to retrieve metadata on the paths leading to queried keys (e.g. a partition marker and stats when we query information for a subset of rows in that partition), the fact that these sets always include prefixes can be seen as an advantage.

 ## Converting ranges to trie sets